Hilton Fire Dept. holds curbside food sale after carnival finale rained out

 HILTON, N.Y.
-(WROC) — They were battered by Covid last year, and this year, knocked down by the rain.
+(WROC) — They were battered by COVID-19 last year, and this year, knocked down by the rain.

 But the Hilton Fire Department was met with an outpouring of support when they tried making up some of what they lost Monday night, selling food that would have been sold at the carnival, curbside.